Eliastik/page-shadow/README.md

 Or you can compile it yourself (see Compilation section).

 ### Changelog:

+### Version 2.4 (02/01/2018) :
+* Added the ability to inverse the colors of web pages entirely, not just the images;
+* Added new options for custom themes: color of visited links and font;
+* The themes now have a color for visited links;
+* Added the ability to disable the display of the message after selecting the custom theme for the tool Increase page contrast;
+* Bug fixes, performance improvements and adjustments:
+    * Improved performance (optimizations) and reduced RAM consumption;
+    * Fixed the display of checkboxes with Firefox;
+    * Bug corrected with the tool Invert images colors for some websites (some images couldn't be reversed);
+    * Bug corrected with the tool Decrease page brightness;
+    * Optimization of the layout of the extension menu (reduction of the space taken by some elements);
+    * Adjusted some themes;
+    * Other minor corrections and adjustments.

 ### Version 2.3 (1/12/2017) :
 * Added the possibility to create a custom theme;